aktnk/onvif-web-viewer/README.md

 #### `GET /api/recordings`
 Retrieves a list of all completed recordings, including camera name and file details.
 Recordings from deleted cameras are included.

+#### `DELETE /api/recordings/:id`
+Deletes a recording by its ID.
+This removes both the database record and the associated MP4 file from the server's filesystem.

+**Response**: Returns `204 No Content` on success.

+**Error Handling**:
+- If the recording ID is not found, returns `404 Not Found`
+- If the file cannot be deleted but exists in the database, the database record is still removed to prevent orphaned records